slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On selling, negotiation and price

 <!--
-- Price is a filter.
-Set it to choose the customers you prefer to work with.
-- best marketing is recomendation from other person
-- Marketing is a symptom of excess production.
-- People don’t buy products, they buy better versions of themselves.
-- Females buy male products.
-Males don't buy products targetted to females.
-- If they can’t pay, walk away.
-- nowadays the messenger is the message
 - make clear agreements and hell yes agreements, keeping my agreements (90%), renegotiating agreements before they break, clean my agreements after breaking them.

-- how to say no: When processing a “yes” or “no” to a request, don’t forget about your third option: negotiation.
-- how to say no to an interview: i think i said already everthing about that subject.
-- how to say no to something else: i think i did already what i can do.

 - There is no such thing as "shortage" of anything.
 Just pay more, and you'll get it.
-- What’s the best way to sell anything?
-Show arbitrage: If they pay X, now they are buying something worth X * Y. That is the ONLY way to sell

 - 27. Don’t make a man feel too indebted to you.
 With many persons it is not necessary to do more than overburden them with favours to lose them altogether: they cannot repay you, and so they retire, preferring rather to be enemies than perpetual debtors. -- Balthasar Gracian
 - always negotiate. dont communicate weaknes on your negotiation. your first reaction should be no reaction. fight impulse to imediatelly give the answer.

 - Responding to Job Offers for Maximum Impact
 Letter One [Strong Response]